How to Change the Language in Zoom Conferencing

 For the purposes of this article, Alphr tested the steps on a macOS, but similar steps apply to Windows and other operating systems.
 Therefore, you won’t struggle to change the language using this guide.

 Navigate to the Zoom app icon on your computer, and right-click on the app to reveal a pop-up window.

-When you click on the language you’d like to use, you get another pop-up to confirm your choice.
-Select “Switch to + (the language name)” and the app restarts to update the settings with the given language.
+Click on the language you’d like to use and the app will restart to update the settings with the given language.